deltacasttv/videomaster-video-monitor/README.md

 Application that displays the content of an input stream captured by a Deltacast.TV device, interfaced with the VideoMaster SDK.

+An SDI device is currently the only valid type of devices for this application.

+OS Support:
+- Windows
+- Linux

+See https://www.deltacast.tv for more video products.

 # How to build

 VideoViewer requires some dependencies to be installed on the system: